MRAC-IAAC/python-tutorials/VOCABULARY.md

 ---

 ## dependencies
-**Dependencies** refer to external libraries or modules that a Python project requires to function properly.
+<a name="dependencies"></a> **Dependencies** refer to external libraries or modules that a Python project requires to function properly.
 These are usually installed using package managers like `pip`.

 **Example:**
 If a project requires `numpy` for numerical computations, install it using: